 While many of us struggled with acne during our teen years, as we get older we’re usually more concerned with fine lines, dark spots and dehydrated skin.
-Of course, we are all beautiful at any age, but sticking to the same beauty routine you’ve had since you were 16 probably isn’t the smartest way to approach your makeup.
+Of course, we are all beautiful at any age, but sticking to the same beauty routine you’ve had since you were 16 probably isn’t the smartest way to approach your makeup as your skin matures.

-The better skin you have the better makeup will look, so don't skip your nighttime cleansing routine or those monthly facials.
-Before you ever apply any makeup to your skin, it’s important to make sure you have properly exfoliated first.
-Regularly sloughing off dead skin cells will help your face feel smoother and even out any texture, which in turn will make your base easier to apply and more natural looking.
+The better skin you have, the better makeup will look, so don't skip your nighttime cleansing routine or those monthly facials.
+Before you ever apply any makeup to your skin, whether you have mature skin or not, it’s important to make sure you have properly exfoliated first.
+Regularly sloughing off dead skin cells will help your face feel smoother and even out any texture, which in turn will make your base easier to apply and more natural-looking.

 Always stay hydrated